-3 Overseas Commercial Banking
+Overseas Commercial Banking

-In 2018, the Bank continued to promote the establishment of overseas institutions and pushed forward the integrated development of its domestic and overseas operations, thus further enhancing its global service and support capabilities and sharpening its market competitiveness.
-As at 31 December 2018, the Bank's overseas commercial banking customer deposits and loans totalled USD433.444 billion and USD365.282 billion, respectively.
-For the year ended 31 December 2018, the Bank's overseas commercial banking business achieved a profit before income tax of USD8.926 billion, accounting for 25.78 per cent. of the Group's total profit before income tax.
+In 2020, the Bank adhered to its globalisation strategy, continuously improved its global integrated customer service system, and pushed forward the integrated development of its domestic and overseas operations.
+As at 31 December 2020, the Bank's overseas commercial banking customer deposits and loans totalled USD485.144 billion and USD407.797 billion respectively, an increase of 6.80 per cent. and 4.58 per cent. compared with the prior year-end.
+In 2020, the Bank's overseas commercial banking operations achieved a profit before income tax of USD6.728 billion, accounting for 18.83 per cent. of the Group's total profit before income tax.